 Identifying the Various Elisha Gilberts from Massachusetts, Connecticut, Vermont, New York, and their Revolutionary War Records

-After finding the Middletown, Vermont, records and in 1994 identifying my ancestor, Elisha Gilbert, as a son of Henry and Sarah (Domer) Gilbert, I next immediately started searching for Revolutionary War service.
+After finding records in Middletown, Vermont, and in 1994 identifying my ancestor, Elisha Gilbert, as a son of Henry and Sarah (Domer) Gilbert, I immediately started searching for Revolutionary War service.

 I knew these facts: